OttilieM/Data-Visulisations/README.md

 ![](squirrels2.jpeg)

 Through some preliminary investigation, Grey squirrels are the most common in this dataset and all observations were within NYC Central Park.
 This lead me to wonder if there was any significant as to where in the park grey squirrels were sighted.
-This shows thta grey squirrels are more likely to be found in the north of Central park, with a dip in observations in the middle due to a pond.
+This shows that grey squirrels are more likely to be found in the north of Central park, with a dip in observations in the middle due to a pond.

 ### gg plot

 ![](squirrels3.jpeg)

-This graph starte to look at how squirrels reacted to humans, showing squirrels are more likely to run away in the north of the park.
+This graph started to look at how squirrels reacted to humans, showing squirrels are more likely to run away in the north of the park.

 ### Interactive graph

 ![](squirrel4.png)

-Using a shinyApp, I was able to plot on the graph all the activities and behaviorurs of grey squirrels in Central Park.
+Using a shinyApp, I was able to plot on the map of Central Park all the activities and behaviorurs of grey squirrels in Central Park.

 <!-- EUROPEAN ENERGY -->